 Day 1: flight to Malang; transport to Batu (about 3 hours), a mountain resort near Malang; Hotel Kartika Wijaya, a modernised Dutch-era hotel.

 Day 2: early start; local transport to trail head.
 Water only available at Cemoro Kandang campsite.
-Set camp and climb summit at sunset.
+Set camp; plenty of camping places.
+Summit for sunset.

-Day 3: 04:00 start for sunrise from summit.
+Day 3: early start for sunrise from summit.
 Sunrise usually offers better views – clearer skies.
 Begin descent by 09:00 (about 4-5 hours).
-Depart hotel for Malang (allow at least 3-4 hours as traffic is heavy on Sunday); flight to Jakarta.
+Depart hotel for Surabaya (allow plenty of time as traffic is heavy on Sunday evening); flight to Jakarta.

 Day 3: meet guides from Kawi to bring the group down via this route.
 Allow a full day for the descent, vertical about 1,870 m.
-The Cemoro Kandang-Kawi leg is longer than the Batu-return leg.
+The Cemoro Kandang-Kawi leg is longer than the Cemoro Kandang-Batu leg.

 Overnight at hotels near the Kawi temples.
 The road trip from the Kawi temples to Malang takes about an hour or two.